rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 # Version History

+* 6.0.0 - Update to Create Address Object to add Skip RFC 1918 input
 * 5.1.1 - Fix issue where IPv6 address were not supported
 * 5.1.0 - New action Add Address Object to Group
 * 5.0.0 - Change plugin title to "Palo Alto Firewall" from "Palo Alto PAN-OS" and update remaining references